 Laparoscopic surgery only requires a few small incisions.
 Special tools will be passed through these incisions to complete the surgery.
 The repair steps are the same as the open procedure.

-In some surgeries, a temporary tube may be placed in the ureter.
+In some surgeries, a temporary tube called a stent may be placed in the ureter.
 This will allow urine to pass while the

 Anesthesia will prevent pain during surgery.
 Pain and discomfort after the procedure can be managed with medications.

 The usual hospital stay is 2-3 days.
 Your doctor may choose to keep you longer if complications arise.
 The stay may be shorter if you had a laparoscopic surgery.

 You will receive medication to ease discomfort.
 You may have some discomfort the first few times you urinate after surgery.
 It is also common to feel a frequent need to urinate.
 It will pass.